Helminthotheca echioides: Distribution and status

 Helminthotheca echioides is thought to be native to North Africa and the Mediterranean Basin, where it grows in semi-arid conditions that are reproduced in the ruderal habitats associated with agriculture and the disturbed soils created by human activity throughout the world.
 As a result, it has spread as a weed to all the continents (except mainland Antarctica), and it is often abundant in farmland and towns.

+The IUCN has not yet assessed the global status of bristly oxtongue, but where it has been assessed within its native range, it is generally assigned to the category LC (least concern).

 In Great Britain it is common in the south and east and more patchily distributed to the north and west, whereas it is rare in Ireland.
-It is considered to be an archaeophyte (ancient introduction) throughout the British Isles, and it is not considered rare or threatened.
+It is considered to be an archaeophyte (ancient introduction) throughout the British Isles, and it is thought to be increasing in many areas.

 It has been introduced to North America, where it can now be found from Nova Scotia to British Columbia and California, and it is classified as an invasive weed.

 It was first noticed in Australia in 1871 and has since spread to most parts of the country.